jqiao6835/Qiaowo.github.io/index.md

 <p style="border: 2px solid #33bbff;">~~~ It's not okay to be not be tiger🐯 - Flora ~~~</p>
 <br>

-<p style="border: 2px solid #00855f;">~~~ It's not okay to not be green💚 - Jasmine ~~~
+<p style="border: 2px solid #00855f;">~~~ It's not okay to not be green💚 - Me ~~~
 </p>
 <br>
 <p><h1 style="font-size:20px;"><p style="color:#f8ad0d;">🙌✭Special Thanks✭🙌</p></h1>

-Special thanks to my collaborators on helping me with this GitHub project!
-It wouldn't have been possible for me to become addicted to coding this without you guys.
+Special thanks to my collaborators on helping Me with this GitHub project!
+It wouldn't have been possible for Me to become addicted to coding this without you guys.
 Thanks for making this possible! :))
 <br>
 <br>
 <b>You can find their addy's here:</b>